‘THE BUTCHER OF BRISBANE’

 ‘The Butcher of Brisbane’ has been a great ‘Doctor Who’ story to listen to by Marc Platt.
 It was pretty gripping when Nyssa gets engaged to Magnus Greel in an undercover mission and I’ve found it interesting how Greel makes his journey on the road to ‘Talons’.
 It’s an adventure one cannot miss!

 The CD extras are as follows.
 At the end of Disc 1, there’s a suite of incidental music to enjoy.
 At the end of Disc 2, there’s a trailer for ‘Protect and Survive’ with Sylvester McCoy, Sophie Aldred and Philip Olivier.
 There are also behind-the-scenes interviews with the cast and crew including Peter Davison, Sarah Sutton, Janet Fielding, Mark Strickson and Angus Wright.
 There’s also an intriguing deleted scene to listen to.

 If you subscribe to Big Finish for ‘The Butcher of Brisbane’ via a 6 or 12 CD/download subscription, you’ll get the following extras.
 There’s a PDF script and extended extras of ‘The Butcher of Brisbane’.
 There’s also a bonus Short Trip called ‘Intuition’ with the Sixth Doctor, read by Stephen Critchlow.

 Regarding the older Nyssa stories so far, I was dismayed at first.
 Even Sarah had a time trying to get her head around the older Nyssa story arc.
-But I’ve enjoyed them, finding them interesting and I liked the ‘Circular Time’ connections.
+But I’ve enjoyed them, finding them interesting and I liked the ‘Circular Time: Winter’ connections.
 In 2012, Sarah and I wondered whether the older Nyssa stories would end.

 ‘The Butcher of Brisbane’ rating – 9/10